AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 `Scene7SharedAsset`: `.s7videoviewer .s7fullscreenbutton[state][selected] { background-image: url(/is/image/Scene7SharedAssets/FullScreenButton_dark_sprite?scl=1&fmt=png-alpha); }`

 However, if you host Viewer CSS files on your own site, you must resolve these relative image paths by using an explicit path to the Image Server in your own environment.
-For example, if you updated the relative path above to an explicit path, it could look like the following, where `https://s7d1.scene7.com` is the direct path to your image server: `https://s7d1.scene7.com/is/image/Scene7SharedAssets/FullScreenButton_dark_sprite?scl=1&fmt=png-alpha`
+For example, if you updated the relative path above to an explicit path, it could look like the following, where `https://s7d1.scene7.com` is the direct path to your Image Server: `https://s7d1.scene7.com/is/image/Scene7SharedAssets/FullScreenButton_dark_sprite?scl=1&fmt=png-alpha`

 **To export an HTML5 Viewer Preset:**